 The large jaws of the bristlemouth or fangtooth, hinged jaw of the viperfish and distensible stomach of the black swallower make it possible for these fish to eat other fish many times their size.

 Abyssopelagic and Hadopelagic Zones

-The abyssopelagic, or lower midnight, layer of the ocean, 13,100 feet (4,000 meters) down to just above the ocean floor, and the hadopelagic zone, which is the deep water found in ocean trenches, are inhospitable areas for fish.
+The abyssopelagic layer (or lower midnight zone) of the ocean, 13,100 feet (4,000 meters) down to just above the ocean floor, and the hadopelagic zone, which is the deep water found in ocean trenches, are inhospitable areas for fish.
 Squid, echinoderms, jellyfish, sea cucumbers and some species of marine arthropods call these areas home.
 Bathypelagic visitors like the anglerfish, black swallower and viperfish generally only stop by for a quick meal before returning to the midnight zone.

 - National Ocean Service: What Are Pelagic Fish?

 - Food and Agricultural Organization of the United Nations: Forage Species